SamiPerttu/fundsp/README.md

 wave2.normalize();
 ```

-Saving of waves is possible in 16-bit or 32-bit WAV.
+Saving of waves is possible in 16-bit or 32-bit [WAV](https://en.wikipedia.org/wiki/WAV)
+when the `std` feature is enabled.
-The latter is floating point.
+The 16-bit format is integer based while the 32-bit format is floating point.

 For example, to save `wave2` to `test.wav`:

 ```rust